 This course includes the theories of child development, needs, milestones, and factors that influence development, from preschool through middle child-hood.
 Emphasis is placed on developmental sequences in physical/motor, emotional/social, cognitive, and language domains and the impact of multiple influences on development and learning.
 Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain environmental factors that impact development, and identify strategies for enhancing development.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-EDU 146 Child Guidance
+EDU 146 Child Guidance 3 0 3

 This course introduces principles and practical techniques including the design of learning environments for providing developmentally appropriate guidance for all children, including those at risk.
 Emphasis is placed on observation skills, cultural influences, underlying causes of behavior, appropriate expectations, development of self control and the role of communication and guidance.
 Upon completion, students should be able to demonstrate direct/indirect strategies for preventing problem behaviors, teaching appropriate/acceptable behaviors, negotiation, setting limits and recognizing at risk behaviors.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-EDU 151 Creative Activities
+EDU 151 Creative Activities 3 0 3